ros-infrastructure/www.ros.org/content/blog/noetic-eol/index.md

 * Bug fixes, patches or support
 * Updated binaries

-In partical terms, this means that after May 31st, 2025 ROS 1 Noetic will progressively become more difficult to support or use.
+After May 31st, 2025 ROS 1 Noetic will progressively become more difficult to support or use.
+ROS 1 users may find themselves open to un-patched security vulnerabilities and will be unable to easily address bugs encountered after this date.

 It is also worth *noting the things that won’t change after ROS 1* goes end of life: